zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a string of bytes to a :zeek:type:`count`.

-   :s: A string of bytes containing the binary representation of the value.
+   :param s: A string of bytes containing the binary representation of the value.

-   :is_le: If true, *s* is assumed to be in little endian format, else it's big endian.
+   :param is_le: If true, *s* is assumed to be in little endian format, else it's big endian.

    :returns: The value contained in *s*, or 0 if the conversion failed.